WAWH logo

 Award: $150

 Application opens: Once panel acceptance letters have been distributed.
-Submission must be accepted for presentation at the 2025 conference.
+Submission must be a paper that was accepted for presentation at the forthcoming conference.

 Eligibility